mafaneh/ble-ebook-project/README.md

 - **Remote Control**: Source code for the "Remote Control" device, which is part of the book's Main Project (Home Automation) exercise.
 - **nRF5_SDK_14.2.0_17b948a**: nRF5 SDK snapshot (version 14.2.0).

-## The "Bluetooth 5 and Bluetooth Low Energy: A Developer's Guide" book
+## The "Bluetooth 5 and Bluetooth Low Energy: A Developer's Guide" e-book
 **The FIRST and ONLY practical Bluetooth Low Energy developer guide!**

 Stop reading books that sound good on paper, but leave you wondering how to get started with development!